 Why donate to research?

-- Greater understanding of possible ways to stop the spread of breast cancer to other parts of the body
+- a greater understanding of ways to stop breast cancer spreading to other parts of the body; and

 - improved quality of life for patients and their families.

 NBCF funds research across the spectrum — from understanding the fundamental basis of this disease to develop better treatment options, to psychosocial research aimed at improving quality of life.

 NBCF is leading the way in many key areas of research.
 Much of the research that NBCF undertakes can help other areas of cancer research also.